 Roadrecon SQL Queries

-This post discusses an alternative way of analyzing data collected with Roadtools’ Roadrecon module and provides example queries that may assist during analysis.
+This post discusses an alternative way of analyzing data collected with Roadtools’ Roadrecon module and provides example queries that may assist in further analysis.
 Roadtools (short for Rogue Office 365 and Azure (active) Directory tools) is a famous framework to interact with Microsoft Entra ID.
 The framework was introduced in [1] and since then many cybersecurity professionals use it for various purposes.
-Roadrecon [2] is a tool from the framework that collects information from a provided Entra ID tenant leveraging the Azure Active Directory Graph API (graph.windows.net).
+Roadrecon [2] is a tool from the framework that collects information from a provided Entra ID tenant leveraging the Azure Active Directory Graph API (graph.windows.net

-The Roadrecon output is stored by default in a database file named roadrecon.db on disk.
-The database can then be presented in a nice graphical interface on a browser using the command roadrecon gui.
+.
 However, opening the database using a tool such as SQLiteBrowser [3] can further increase the efficiency of the analysis and allow an operator to perform custom and to some extent intelligent SQL queries to extract certain information.

 The post is divided in the following sections: